ysyk2021/the-art-of-feedback-coaching-coaching-and-mentoring-skills-for-developing-others/src/chapter-1-2.md

-Chapter 1: Introduction to Feedback Coaching: Historical Perspectives on Coaching and Mentoring Theory and Practice
+Historical Perspectives on Coaching and Mentoring Theory and Practice
 ===================================================================================================================

 Coaching and mentoring have a rich history dating back centuries.
 In this chapter, we will explore the historical perspectives on coaching and mentoring theory and practice.